Skip to main content

 Notification Channel Selector with Microsoft Teams

-Then, click the Microsoft Teams box that has been added to the sidebar in order to bring up a Microsoft Teams template.
+Then, click the Microsoft Teams tab that has been added to the sidebar in order to bring up a Microsoft Teams template.

-Courier provides a visual template editor, so you can send notifications that are formatted professionally.
+Courier provides a visual template designer, so you can send notifications that are formatted professionally.
 You can add content blocks to the template by clicking appropriate icons.
-If you remove a content block, it is moved to your Library in the sidebar and can be dragged back to the template if necessary.
+If you remove a content block, it is moved to your library in the sidebar and can be dragged back to the template if necessary.

 These content blocks can include variables using a mustache-like template syntax.
-Surround text with a single set of curly braces and that text will be interpreted as a variable (it will also be highlighted in green).
-For example, you may want to include a {name} variable (we'll cover the source of this variable data later in this tutorial).
+Surround text with a single set of curly braces and that text will be interpreted as a variable.
+For example, you may want to include a {name} variable.

 For now, add a text block and fill it with whatever text you want to send.
 You can also copy the example below, which contains a few variables for demonstration.